How to set up social connection with Apple

 This setting is only available after you have deployed your instance.

-The value of the setting is essentially an email address; copy it and go to Apple Developer portal, and specifically to the Certificates, Identifiers & Profiles page.
+The value of the setting is essentially an email address; copy it, go to your Apple Developer portal, and go to the Certificates, Identifiers & Profiles page.
 Click on More from the sidebar on the left and then Configure.

 On the next screen, click on the blue plus icon to add a new Email Source.

 Paste the value you copied from the Clerk Dashboard to the Email Addresses field and click Next.
 Then click Register to confirm the changes.

 After this, you should now see the email address added to the list, and it should be marked as verified with a green check icon.

 If it does not appear as Verified yet, don't worry, DNS propagation may take some time to complete.
 Wait a few minutes (it could even be hours) and click on Reverify SPF button from that list.